This is an update to a post that originally ran in June, 2019.

 The flow of emotion.
 Incidents are breeding grounds for panic and reactive behavior.
 Recognizing panic responses and guiding people out of them is the IC’s top priority.

-Pay attention to the emotions in the room.
+Pay attention to the emotions of incident participants, including those you’re communicating with remotely.
 The sooner you recognize a shift into reactive mode, the sooner you can act to pull them back towards a calm, focused state of mind.